Recurrence recovery in heterogeneous Fermi--Pasta--Ulam--Tsingou systems: Methodology for our numerical simulations

-We conduct numerical simulations of the FPUT-$\beta$ system of equation~\eqref{cubictol} by using a 4th-order Runge--Kutta algorithm from the built-in MATLAB code libraries and extending the code of Dauxois et al. \cite{Dauxois2005}.
+We conduct numerical simulations of the FPUT-$\beta$ system~\eqref{cubictol} by using a 4th-order Runge--Kutta algorithm from the built-in MATLAB code libraries and extending the code of Dauxois et al.~\cite{Dauxois2005}.
 In a typical cohort of oscillators, the tolerance parameter values are distributed randomly, so a deterministic study is impractical.
-Therefore, we use Monte Carlo techniques to investigate the effects of variabilities.
-We do a large number of simulations of the same system, however, with different parameter values.
-We draw these parameter values from a Gaussian distribution, which is akin to the typical process that is used in design verification of integrated circuits \cite{Kim2010}.
-After simulating equation \eqref{cubictol} 100 times, with different sets of tolerance values $t_i$ with a known spread, we plot the energy of various modes in each of these simulations, analogously to the homogeneous FPUT-$\beta$ array of equation \eqref{cubic} of Fig.~\ref{fig:Idealsituation}.
-Nelson et al.~\cite{Nelson2018} investigated variability in 1D FPUT systems with quadratic coupling for a variety of array sizes and tolerance values.
+Therefore, we use Monte Carlo techniques to investigate the effects of oscillator variabilities.
+We do a large number of simulations of {the system~\eqref{cubictol} with} different parameter values.
+We draw these parameter values from a Gaussian distribution, which is akin to the typical process that is used in design verification of integrated circuits~\cite{Kim2010}.
+After simulating {the system}~\eqref{cubictol} 100 times, with different sets of tolerance values $t_i$ with a known {variance}, we plot the energy of various modes in each of these simulations, analogously to {our plot for} the homogeneous FPUT-$\beta$ {system} \eqref{cubic} {in} Fig.~\ref{fig:Idealsituation}.
+Nelson et al.~\cite{Nelson2018} investigated variability in 1D FPUT {arrays} with quadratic coupling for a variety of array sizes and tolerance values.
 They observed a breakdown in energy recurrence at typical real-world tolerance values.
 Therefore, it is unsurprising that we observe a similar recurrence breakdown in 1D FPUT arrays with cubic coupling.

-In Fig.~\ref{fig:tol101}(a), we show one typical simulation of the FPUT-$\beta$ array \eqref{cubictol} with $N = 128$ oscillators, a nonlinear coupling strength of $\beta = 8$, and a tolerance of 5\%.
-In contrast to the homogeneous FPUT-$\beta$ array \eqref{cubic}, we no longer observe much energy recurrence.
-This lack of recurrence is characteristic of 85 of the 100 total simulations.
-With tolerances of 10\%, only 3 of the 100 simulations of \eqref{cubictol} still have notable energy recurrence.
-However, with tolerances of 0.1\% (i.e., very low tolerances), we observe energy recurrences in most of our simulations.
+In Fig.~\ref{fig:tol101}(a), we show one typical simulation of the FPUT-$\beta$ array~\eqref{cubictol} with $N = 128$ oscillators, a nonlinear coupling strength of $\beta = 8$, and a tolerance of $\pm 5\%$.
+In contrast to the homogeneous FPUT-$\beta$ array~\eqref{cubic}, we no longer observe much energy recurrence.
+This lack of recurrence is characteristic of 85 of the 100 simulations.
+With tolerances of $\pm 10\%$, only 3 of the 100 simulations of~\eqref{cubictol} still have notable energy recurrence.
+However, with tolerances of $\pm 0.1\%$ (i.e., very low tolerances), we observe energy recurrence in most of our simulations.